-Joelle is a 21 year old British singer-songwriter and filmmaker, born into unusual circumstances that gifted her with the ability to tell the most sincere and genuine stories through her creations.
+Joelle is an actress, singer-songwriter and filmmaker, born into unusual circumstances that gifted her with the ability to tell the most sincere and genuine stories through her creations.

 After being given a zero percent chance of survival at birth and having no hair since the tender age of 8 (as a result of alopecia), she fought through her early life with music as a savior.
 Joelle believes that, even if the odds are against you, they should not have to define your fate.

-Singing as a tiny toddler, she soon began entertaining her family with a games console microphone, eventually writing her own lyrics and poems.
+Singing as a tiny toddler, she began entertaining her family with a games console microphone, eventually writing her own lyrics and poems.
 During primary school, she developed a painfully shy demeanor due to her classmates’ reaction to her looks.
-The ravages of bullying, which she endured daily at school and in public due to her special appearance, led to her becoming almost mute among her peers.
+The ravages of bullying, which she endured daily at school and in public due to her appearance, led to her becoming almost mute among her peers.
 Eventually she broke out of her shell with the unconditional love and support of her family.
-Her road to music and filmmaking began as a family project with the mini-viral music video, Big In LA, filmed while on vacation in Los Angeles when she was just 13.
-Her musical film creation received an outpouring of praise from the public.
+Her road to music and filmmaking began as a family project with the creation of the mini-viral music video, Big In LA, filmed while on vacation in Los Angeles when she was 13.

 Joelle sees creative vision everywhere.
 Her stories are the product of an unusual youth, a journey full of miracle, joy, and pain, the seeds needed for relating the most difficult narratives in song and on screen.
 At the age of 19, after achieving the highest grade attainable at film school, Joelle directed her first film, Cover Up, featuring exclusive recordings with music and lyrics created by Diane Warren, performed by Joelle.

-At the age of 15, Joelle was appointed Young Person's Ambassador for Alopecia UK, the largest alopecia charity in the country.
-As part of her ambassadorial role, she meets children, parents, family members, and friends at support groups and events, giving advice and sharing insights from the beginning of her journey to where she has arrived today.
-She has also performed bullying prevention talks with thousands of children in America.
+At the age of 15, Joelle was appointed Young Person's Ambassador for the charity Alopecia UK.
+As part of her ambassadorial role, she meets children, parents, family members, and friends at support groups and events, giving advice and sharing insights from her journey.
+She has also conducted bullying prevention talks with thousands of children in America.

-Joelle's international media coverage and extensive online presence attract people from all over the world, who join her in spreading positivity through sharing their own experiences.
-She has also made regular appearances to millions of people online with makeup tip videos, forming a community for those without local support groups.
-Joelle influences others to have a different attitude towards having no hair, enabling people to understand that hair is an accessory, not a necessity.
-Through her online community, she fulfills one of her greatest desires: spreading the message that it is more than ok to have no hair -- it is something to be proud of.
-Her message encourages people to embrace and celebrate who they are, with or without hair.
+Joelle encourages others to have a different attitude towards having no hair, to understand a different view that hair is an accessory, not a necessity.
+She fulfills one of her greatest desires: spreading the message that it is more than ok to have no hair -- it is something to be proud of.
+Her positive outlook empowers many people to embrace and celebrate who they are, with or without hair.

-Joelle now reflects, "It was not until later that I realised that I was not protecting myself all these years, but other people, from what they didn't understand.
-I realised that I was only able to embrace my alopecia because people were embracing my hiding it, even though they didn't know it at the time."
+She now reflects, "It was not until later that I realised that I was not protecting myself all these years, but other people, from what they didn't understand.
+I realised that I was only able to embrace my alopecia because people were embracing my hiding it, even though they didn't know it at the time and neither did I."

-One of Joelle's most inspiring characteristics is her consistent view of the future: "It's 2020 next year and the world has changed so much in a decade.
+One of Joelle's most inspiring characteristics is her consistent view of the future: "The world has changed so much in a decade.
 Alopecia represents just one part of life's progressively growing melting pot of amazing qualities to be found in people.
-Through parts of the media and the internet, millions have learned acceptance of others.
+Millions have learned acceptance of others.
 Because we are all different in so many interesting ways, we have the opportunity to celebrate our differences and grow a greater sense of understanding, which connects us all.
 We can all feel pain.
 We can all feel joy.
 We are people with a future to understand each other together and not alone."